-March Madness is my favorite time of year: The David vs Goliath matchups, the Florida Gulf Coasts of the world and the buzzer beaters that deliver the thrill of victory or the agony of defeat.
-Chaos defined as far as I’m concerned.
+March Madness is one of our favorite times of the year: The David vs Goliath matchups, the Florida Gulf Coasts of the world and the buzzer-beaters that deliver the thrill of victory or the agony of defeat.
+Chaos defined, as far as we’re concerned.
 The emotions are high and the stress is palpable.

 The NCAA tournament refs (whom we assume should be the best) actually make less during March Madness than they do during the regular season, all on top of no health benefits nor pensions.
 With the average workload of 52 games per year, you can imagine this might be particularly draining, all the while working in an environment where people hate you.